bulutyelken/bulutyelken/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning React
+- 🔭 I’m currently working on React
 - 📫 How to reach me: bulutyelken@gmail.com

 <!--